fresh-minds/coding-agent-academy-software/README.md

 This particular repository focuses on the Software Unit, which is why it is written in **Java**.
 But the good part is: with Coding Agents, it makes less and less of a difference whether you're fluent in Java, Python, .NET, Rust, or any other language.

-If you have any questions or suggestions, please reach out to one of the Principals: Christophe Keteleer, Jeroen Rosenberg or Roy de Bokx.
+If you have any questions or suggestions, please reach out to one of the Principals: Jeroen Rosenberg or Roy de Bokx.

 ## Assignments